sylvainshan/PHYS-422-Foreshocks-and-Aftershocks-in-Thermal-Creep-Dynamics/README.md

-# Foreshocks and Aftershocks in the Thermal Creep Regime
+# Foreshocks and Aftershocks in the Creep Regime

 This repository contains code and analysis tools for studying thermal avalanches in driven disordered systems, inspired by earthquake-like dynamics in depinning transitions.
 The project explores temporal correlations, aftershock statistics, and power-law scaling in thermally activated creep regimes.